MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. Use the SOLUTION EXPLORER view to locate the **OrderProcessor.cs** file.

-    Expand the **src/ECommerce.ApplicationCore/Services** folder to locate the **OrderProcessor.cs** file.
+    The **OrderProcessor.cs** file is located in the **src/ECommerce.ApplicationCore/Services** folder.

 1. Open the **OrderProcessor.cs** file in the code editor.

-    The OrderProcessor.cs file provides the order processing service for the app.
+    The OrderProcessor class is responsible for processing customer orders.
+It contains the main business logic for order processing, including validation, payment processing, and notification.

 1. Take a minute to review the **OrderProcessor** class.